Focus on activities that bring revenue into your business

 As you write the statements down, say them to yourself inside your head.

-Then reread each one aloud and take a moment to visualize each affirmation and feel the emotions that each future outcome would bring to you.
+Then reread each one aloud and take a moment to visualize each affirmation and feel the emotion of gratitude and thankfulness that each future outcome will bring to you.

 It doesn’t matter what you picture inside your head as long as it feels really inspiring to YOU.